-Areas for Assessment Knowledge of commerce Knowledge and understanding of consumer, financial, business, legal and employment matters Skills in commerce Skills in decision-making, problem-solving, research, communication and working independently and collaboratively Grade E Grade D Grade C Grade B Grade A A student performing at this grade typically: A student performing at this grade typically: A student performing at this grade typically: A student performing at this grade typically: A student performing at this grade typically: demonstrates elementary knowledge and understanding of aspects of consumer, financial, business, legal and employment concepts and issues. demonstrates basic knowledge and understanding of some consumer, financial, business, legal and employment concepts and issues. demonstrates sound knowledge and understanding of consumer, financial, business, legal and employment concepts and issues. demonstrates thorough knowledge and understanding of consumer, financial, business, legal and employment concepts and issues. demonstrates extensive knowledge and understanding of a range of consumer, financial, business, legal and employment concepts and issues. identifies some rights and responsibilities of consumers in some commercial and legal contexts. describes some rights and responsibilities of consumers in commercial and legal contexts. explains the rights and responsibilities of consumers in a range of commercial and legal contexts. discusses the rights and responsibilities of consumers in a broad range of commercial and legal contexts. analyses the rights and responsibilities of consumers in an extensive range of commercial and legal contexts. with guidance applies simple decision-making and problem-solving skills in commercial and legal contexts. applies some decision-making and problem-solving skills in some commercial and legal contexts. applies decision-making and problem-solving skills in commercial and legal contexts. applies well-developed decision- making and problem-solving skills in commercial and legal contexts. independently applies outstanding decision-making and problem-solving skills in a range of commercial and legal contexts. undertakes limited research and recalls some basic commercial and legal information. undertakes some research and interpretation of basic commercial and legal information using a limited range of sources. undertakes research, and interprets commercial and legal information using a variety of sources. competently researches and assesses commercial and legal information using a variety of sources. capably researches and evaluates complex commercial and legal information using a wide variety of sources. communicates simple commercial and legal ideas and concepts using a limited range of oral and written forms. displays limited skills to communicate simple commercial and legal ideas and concepts using a range of oral and written forms. displays sound skills to communicate commercial and legal ideas and concepts using a range of oral and written forms. displays proficient skills to communicate commercial and legal ideas and concepts using a wide range of oral and written forms. displays effective skills to communicate complex commercial and legal ideas and concepts using an extensive range of oral and written forms. demonstrates very limited planning and organising skills when working independently and/or collaboratively. demonstrates some planning and organising skills when working independently and/or collaboratively. demonstrates competent planning and organising skills when working independently and/or collaboratively. demonstrates well-developed planning and organising skills when working independently and/or collaboratively. demonstrates highly developed planning and organising skills when working independently and/or collaboratively.
+Knowledge of commerce Knowledge and understanding of consumer, financial, economic, business, legal. political and employment matters Skills in decision-making, problem-solving, research, communication and working independently and collaboratively

+Grade E Grade D Grade C Grade B Grade A A student performing at this grade typically: A student performing at this grade typically: A student performing at this grade typically: A student performing at this grade typically: A student performing at this grade typically: demonstrates elementary knowledge and understanding of aspects of consumer, financial, economic, business, legal, political and employment issues. demonstrates basic knowledge and understanding of some consumer, financial, economic,business, legal, political and employment concepts and issues. demonstrates knowledge and understanding of consumer, financial, economic, legal, political and employment concepts and issues. demonstrates thorough knowledge and understanding of consumer, financial, economic, business, legal, political and employment concepts and issues. demonstrates extensive knowledge and understanding of a range of consumer, financial, economic. business, legal. political and employment concepts and issues. identifies some rights and responsibilities of consumers in some consumer, financial, economic, business, legal, political and employment contexts. outlines rights and responsibilities of consumers in consumer,financial, economic, legal, political and employment contexts. describes the rights and responsibilities of consumers in a range of consumer, financial, economic, business, legal, political and employment contexts. explains the rights and responsibilities of consumers in a range of consumer, financial, economic, business, legal, political and employment contexts. analyses the rights and responsibilities of consumers in an extensive range of consumer, financial, economic, business, legal, political and employment contexts. demonstrates very limited decision- making and problem-solving skills in consumer, financial, economic, business, legal. political and employment contexts. exhibits some decision-making and problem-solving skills in some consumer, financial, economic, business, legal and employment applies sound decision-making and problem-solving skills in some consumer, financial, economic, business, legal and political contexts. applies high-level decision-making and problem-solving skills in consumer, finnancial, economic, business, legal, political and employment and legal contexts. applies very high level decision- making and problem-solving skills in a range of consumer, financial, economic, business, legal, political and employment contexts. displays very limited research skills and attempts to interpret information. undertakes some research and undertakes research, and interpretation of basic information using a variety of sources. researches and assesses information using a variety of sources. evaluates complex commercial and legal information using a wide range of sources. communicates elementary information using a very limited range of forms. interpretation of basic information using a limited range of sources. exhibits limited skills to communicate ideas and concepts in appropriate forms. exhibits sound skills to communicate ideas and concepts using appropriate forms. exhibits high-level skills to communicate ideas and concepts in appropriate forms. exhibits sophisticated skills to research and communicate complex ideas and concepts in appropriate forms demonstrates very limited planning and organising skills when working independently and/or collaboratively. demonstrates some planning and organising skills when working independently and/or collaboratively. demonstrates sound planning and organising skills when working independently and collaboratively. demonstrates high-level planning and organising skills when working independently and collaboratively. demonstrates a very high level of planning and organising skills when working independently and collaboratively.